Configurations, Tessellations and Tone Networks

 One is moving sideways, from indecisiveness to indecisiveness.
-As Tymoczko (2012) remarks, `.\,.\,.\,indeed, the {\em Tristan} prelude (and the opera as a whole) could be said to be ``about" the various ways of resolving a Tristan chord to the dominant seventh chord\,.\,.\,.'\,.
-We agree and submit that studying the relative positions of the two underlying triads on the tonnetz and how the one chord can be reached from the other along a trajectory of a cycle offers insight into the musicality of these transitions.
+Indeed, by studying the positions of the reductive triads on the Levi graph and how the one chord can be reached from the other along a trajectory of a cycle of the tonnetz, one is offered insight into the musicality of such transitions.

-There is a substantial literature addressing the issue of how four-note chords might be accommodated into tonnetz-like schemes (Childs 1998, Douthett \& Steinbach 1998, Cohn 2012, Tymoczko 2011, 2012, Nu\~no 2021).
-Such schemes have attempted to include dominant sevenths, minor sixths and minor sevenths, as well as other chords such as diminished sevenths, French sixths and major sevenths.
-Whether this can be achieved in a mathematically satisfactory way remains to be seen.
-Nonetheless, some mileage remains in the idea that such tetrachords can at the very least be given quite a useful analysis (however sketchy it might be) in terms of the triads underpinning them.
+There is a substantial literature addressing how tetrachords can be accommodated into tonnetz-like schemes (Childs 1998, Douthett and Steinbach 1998, Cohn 2012, Tymoczko 2011, Nu\~no 2021).
+Such schemes have included dominant sevenths, half-diminished sevenths, minor sevenths, diminished sevenths and French sixths.
+We present our own approach in Section VI in the form of a new tonnetz for Tristan-genus chords.
+For the moment we take advantage of the fact that tetradic relations can be given an illuminating analysis in terms of the consonant triads underpinning them.
+See Cohn (2012) in Chapter 7, ``Dissonance'', at the section ``Reduction to a Triadic Subset'' (pp. 142-145); NB Cohn's remark at page 144, ``Wagner often treats minor triads and their $\varnothing^7$ supersets as interchangeable in his late music.''
+See also Bailey (1985) at pages 122-125.